labdao/plex/pkg/README.md

-Eventually instruction structure should live here for 3rd parties
+Placeholder for future packages that can be imported by 3rd parties